 - Caulk does not match the grout color (or the aging process will cause a mismatch).

 - Mold grows more easily on caulk (except for those treated with mildewcide).

 - Acrylic caulks breakdown in wet applications that are horizontal (urethane, silicone, and multi-polymer are better choices).

 Although caulk is not good for permanent repairs, it can provide a quick temporary solution until a proper repair can be made.

 The tools and materials at our disposal to build innovative and efficient developments continue to grow.
 Understanding what is available and knowing the best tile grout for the job is part of the battle.
-Do your research and it will ensure optimal performance on every tiling job you oversee and accomplish.
+Do your research and it will ensure optimal performance on every tiling job you oversee.